kevinkhill/lavacharts/README.md

   "khill/lavacharts" : "1.0.x"
   ```

-Run Composer to install LavaCharts:
+Run Composer to install Lavacharts:

   ```
   composer update
   ```

-Next, register LavaCharts in your app by adding this line to the providers array in ```app/config/app.php```:
+Next, register Lavacharts in your app by adding this line to the providers array in ```app/config/app.php```:

   ```
   'providers' => array(